isabelfulcher/global_covid19_response/README.md

 We recommend reading
 (<a href="https://otexts.com/fpp2/residuals.html" class="uri">https://otexts.com/fpp2/residuals.html</a>)
-for an overview on evaluating time series models.
-We provide code to replicate these plots and tests using the output from our main functions.
-We show at the residual plots using the output from our main functions.
-We do this for the aggregate results and then for the facility-level results for County K.
+for a detailed overview on the evaluation of time series regression models.
+We provide code to replicate the plots and statistical tests from this resource using the output from our main functions.
+We first show the residual pltos for the aggregate results (Facility K and Facility Q) and then for the facility-level results for County K.

     plot_residuals(aggregate.results,
                    type="count",